Sale-and-rent-back schemes are where you sell your home but continue living there as a rent-paying tenant - our guide

-- You may still have to leave your home after the fixed term of your tenancy agreement.
+- You might still have to leave your home after the fixed term of your tenancy agreement.

 - You could still be evicted during the fixed term if you break the rules of your tenancy agreement, for example if you fall behind with your rental payments.

 - If the person or company buying your home gets into financial difficulties, the property could still be repossessed and you might have to leave.

 - Because these schemes involve selling your home at a discount, you will inevitably get less money than you would if you sold it on the open market.

-- Selling your home at a discounted price may affect your eligibility for bankruptcy or other forms of insolvency.
+- Selling your home at a discounted price might affect your eligibility for bankruptcy or other forms of insolvency.

 Consider sale-and-rent-back schemes only as a last resort.
 Make sure you have looked at all other options first.

 Speak to your mortgage lender.
-They may be able to help you, for example by making an arrangement to repay your mortgage arrears.
+They might be able to help you, for example by making an arrangement to repay your mortgage arrears.

 Speak to your other creditors.
-You may be able to sort out a repayment plan to help you manage your debts and keep your home.
+You might be able to sort out a repayment plan to help you manage your debts and keep your home.